W. E. B. Du Bois: First Pan-African Conference

-Du Bois attended the First Pan-African Conference, held in London on 23−25 July 1900, shortly ahead of the Paris Exhibition of 1900 ("to allow tourists of African descent to attend both events".)
-The Conference had been organized by people from the Caribbean: Haitians Anténor Firmin and Bénito Sylvain and Trinidadian barrister Henry Sylvester Williams.
-Du Bois played a leading role in drafting a letter ("Address to the Nations of the World"), asking European leaders to struggle against racism, to grant colonies in Africa and the West Indies the right to self-government and to demand political and other rights for African Americans.
-By this time, southern states were passing new laws and constitutions to disfranchise most African Americans, an exclusion from the political system that lasted into the 1960s.
+Du Bois attended the First Pan-African Conference, held in London on July 23–25, 1900.
+The Conference had been organized by people from the Caribbean: Haitians Anténor Firmin and Benito Sylvain and Trinidadian barrister Henry Sylvester Williams.
+Du Bois closed the conference by delivering a speech entitled "To the Nations of the World", in which he asked European leaders to ensure equal opportunity for all races, allow their colonies the right to self-government, and to recognise the political and human rights of African Americans.
+This came amidst a period in which southern states were passing legislation to effectively prevent African Americans from voting, an exclusion from the political system that lasted until the 1960s.

-At the conclusion of the conference, delegates unanimously adopted the "Address to the Nations of the World", and sent it to various heads of state where people of African descent were living and suffering oppression.
-The address implored the United States and the imperial European nations to "acknowledge and protect the rights of people of African descent" and to respect the integrity and independence of "the free Negro States of Abyssinia, Liberia, Haiti, etc." It was signed by Bishop Alexander Walters (President of the Pan-African Association), the Canadian Rev. Henry B. Brown (vice-president), Williams (General Secretary) and Du Bois (chairman of the committee on the Address).
-The address included Du Bois's observation, "The problem of the Twentieth Century is the problem of the colour-line."
-He used this again three years later in the "Forethought" of his book The Souls of Black Folk (1903).
+After the conference, delegates unanimously adopted "To the Nations of the World", and sent copies of the speech to heads of state who governed large populations of African descent that suffered oppression.
+The text appealed for "[acknowledgment] and [protection of] the rights of people of African descent" from the United States and imperial European nations, and the recognition of "the free Negro States of Abyssinia, Liberia, Haiti, etc." It was signed by Bishop Alexander Walters (President of the Pan-African Association), Rev. Henry B. Brown (vice-president), Henry Sylvester Williams (General Secretary) and Du Bois (chairman of the committee on the Address).
+Du Bois included the statement "the problem of the Twentieth Century is the problem of the colour-line" in the speech, a phrase that he would use again in the introduction of the book The Souls of Black Folk.

 1900 Paris Exposition

-Du Bois was the primary organizer of The Exhibit of American Negroes at the Exposition Universelle held in Paris between April and November 1900, for which he put together a series of 363 photographs aiming to commemorate the lives of African Americans at the turn of the century and challenge the racist caricatures and stereotypes of the day.
-Also included were charts, graphs, and maps.
-He was awarded a gold medal for his role as compiler of the materials, which are now housed at the Library of Congress.
+Du Bois was the primary organizer of The Exhibit of American Negroes at the 1900 Paris Exposition, held between April and November 1900, for which he compiled a series of 363 photographs aiming to commemorate the lives of African Americans at the turn of the century and challenge the racist caricatures and stereotypes of the day.
+Du Bois aimed to display changes to the living conditions of African Americans during the 18th and 19th centuries, while also demonstrating the advancement of education and literature within the community.
+Included were charts, graphs, and maps, which displayed economic, demographic, and sociological data relating to the contemporary and historic living conditions of African Americans, as well as their scientific and cultural achievements.
+He was awarded a gold medal for his role as compiler of the materials, which are housed at the Library of Congress.